Frequently Asked Questions about Weld Fume Management

 Atmosphere-supplying respirators provide clean air from an uncontaminated source.

 Proper fitting is key with some types of respirators, such as half masks, so be mindful that fit tests may be required to ensure a proper seal.
+Learn more about the different types of respirators and fit testing requirements.

 What is an Assigned Protection Factor (APF)?

-An Assigned Protection Factor (APF) rating denotes the workplace level of respiratory protection that a respirator or class of respirators is expected to provide to employees when the employer implements a continuing, effective respiratory protection program.
+An Assigned Protection Factor (APF) rating denotes the workplace level of respiratory protection that a respirator or class of respirators is expected to provide to employees when the employer implements a continuing, effective respiratory protection program.2

 Learn more about APFs for OSHA's revised respiratory protection standard.